Life Savers Emergency Care

 • Touching or shaking hands

-• Touching your eyes before washing your hands and then touching another object or person.
+• Touching your eyes before washing your hands and then touching another object or person

-Emergency in Houston?
+Emergency Eye Care in Houston

 Life Savers 24 Hour Emergency Room is equipped to handle life threatening conditions quickly.
 Your emergency or concern is our priority!
 Life Savers 24 Hour Emergency Room is your Houston ER for immediate definite care.
 Do not hesitate to call us today or stop by one of our houston emergency room locations: Willowbrook ERHeights ER, or Summerwood ER.